 It’s hard to go through school and college with this handicap.
 At work, the impulsivity can be an asset, but it can also lead to disciplinary actions.
 Maintaining romantic relationships can be tricky.
 Most importantly, you may feel like you’re continually struggling to keep pace with others.

-An ADHD Treatment Program Emphasizes Whole-Person Care
+An ADHD Treatment Services Emphasizes Whole-Person Care

-It’s a common misconception that an ADHD treatment program consists of medication and little more.
+It’s a common misconception that an ADHD treatment services consists of medication and little more.
 In contrast, at the Rose Hill Center, you work with therapists who see you as a whole person.
 You’re not just the ADHD.
 Therefore, they work with you on a variety of conditions that may be going along with this disorder.

 For starters, there’s the possibility of anger management problems.
 Because you have trouble focusing, there’s a good chance that you don’t plan well.
 You frequently experience frustration.
 Over time, you develop a short fuse.